 The Dr. Bill Lewis Center for Children is named after the late

-Order your meal today, before all 800 available lunches are sold out!
-For just $9, you will get ½ a juicy chicken - cooked rotisserie style - along with a baked potato, pasta salad, and bread with butter.
-Order 5 or more lunches and our volunteers will deliver them to you in the Fort Wayne area!
-Limited number of lunches available.
-Order early to ensure your tasty meal and show your support for child victims of alleged sexual abuse.
+There are 900 lunches available - order your meal today before they sell out!
+Lunches include 1/2 a High's chicken or a 9-10 oz. center-cut pork chop, and a baked potato, green beans, and bread and butter.
+Order 5 or more lunches and a volunteer will deliver them to you in the Fort Wayne area.
+Order early to ensure your meal and show your support for allged child victims of sexual abuse.

-All proceeds from Chicken for Children benefit the Dr. Bill Lewis Center for Children, serving northeast Indiana.
+All proceeds from the 6th Annual Chicken & Chops for Children benefit the Dr. Bill Lewis Center for Children, serving nine counties in northeast Indiana.

 What is child sexual abuse?